Fixed Collections¶

 Choosing a size¶

-Type names pick the footprint.
-A FixedArray256<float4x4> is 16 KB — per entity, whether every slot is used or not.
-Pick the smallest variant that covers your worst case, and round up when the worst case doesn't hit a power of two.
-If you'd want a FixedList<100>, use FixedList128 and accept the slack.
-Memory is usually pretty cheap.
+The type name picks the footprint.
+A FixedArray256<float4x4> is 16 KB per entity, used or not.
+Pick the smallest variant that covers your worst case, rounding up to the next power of two — for a FixedList<100>, use FixedList128 and accept the slack.
+Memory is usually cheap.

 When to reach for something else¶

-- The upper bound varies widely across entities, or is usually far below the cap.
+- The upper bound varies widely across entities, or usually sits far below the cap.
 A

 Relation to Unity's FixedList*Bytes¶

-Unity's Unity.Collections package ships FixedList32Bytes<T> through FixedList4096Bytes<T> — the same idea on a different axis.
-The quick differences:
+Unity's Unity.Collections ships FixedList32Bytes<T> through FixedList4096Bytes<T> — same idea, different axis.
+Differences:

 | Trecs | Unity FixedList*Bytes |